Have you heard of hygge? I hadn't until last year, and pronunciation varies, dependent on the scandi tongue; I find the easiest to say is 'hue-gah'.

 5. Crafting.
 I love crafting, but really indulge at this time of year.
-Amateur at all levels, but fabulously enthusiastic for the simple pleasure I find in fabric, craft magazines, wooden stamps, and oodles of wool.
+Amateur at all levels, but fabulously enthusiastic for the simple pleasures I find in fabric, felt, craft magazines, wooden stamps, and oodles of wool.
 Great chance to catch up with friends over coffee (or pots of tea) and share crafting tips/obsessions in the pre-school run hours.

 6. Work from home.
-I'm fortunate that I spend most of my day working from home, so I surround myself with more hygge-inducing goodness that I could, if I was in, say, an office.
+I'm fortunate that I work from home once or twice a week, so I surround myself with more hygge-inducing goodness that I could if I was in, say, an office or classroom.
 As my work station is normally my bed, this means cushions, blankets, and lots of coffee.

 7. The right mug.
-Some mugs for coffee, some for tea.
-Only occasionally will a mug will work for either.
+Some mugs are better suited for coffee, others for tea.
+Only occasionally will a mug will work for either (thanks, Emma Bridgewater).
 Mug-selection is more important than

 8. A weekly daytime nap.
 Okay, I know more people do this than they will acknowledge, so I'm just going to say it.
-I'm a busy working Mum and I like a weekly daytime nap.
+I'm a busy working Mum and I'd like a weekly, if not daily, daytime nap.
 I'd rather close my eyes in a room of quiet than listen to more bad news on the radio, or another mind-numbing TV show.
-I'd like a daily nap, but that's probably pushing it.
-So once a week I draw the curtains, curl under a blanket and lie down at my 'desk'- the bed - for a quick 40 winks.
-Hygge-heaven.
-And along the same principles of popping on your own face mask before helping others with theirs.
+So, once a month or so, I draw the curtains, curl under a blanket and lie down on my 'desk'- the bed - for a quick 40 winks.

 9. Fountain pens.
-I love a good quill, the slight scratch and easy flow across a clean notebook page is harmony to my senses.
+I love a good quill; the slight scratch and easy flow across a clean notebook page is harmony to my senses.
 Maybe they remind me of school, and the safety of childhood.
-And, I can use them all year round.
-And the budget ones are better than higher-end brands; far less ink to erase from your fingers.
-And I can buy pink ink!
+The budget ones are better than higher-end brands; far less ink to erase from your fingers.
+And we can now buy pink ink!